fsmosca/Basketball-Winning-Probability/README.md

 Calculate feature weights such as 2 Point percentage, steals and others to determine win probability

 ## Data
 The data file is in data folder.
+There are team records after 3 games or preliminary stage.

 #### Tokyo Mens' Basketball Olympics.
 ```
         CAT            NAME             OPP        P2        P3        FT         AS         RE         TO         BL         ST    RES